Rimaro03/docs-exam-slayer/docs/index.md

     - `Down arrow`: Shoot down
 - General:
     - `ESC`: Pause the game
-    - `Backspace`: when used in a save slot, it deletes the save
+    - `Backspace`: when used in the main menu save slot, it deletes the save